October Health – 2026 Report

 How mental health affects the 25-34 demographic differently

-• Work-Life Balance: This age group may struggle with balancing work demands with personal life, especially if they are managing relationships, family, or further education.
+Work-Life Balance: Many in this demographic may struggle to balance work responsibilities with personal life, especially if they are starting families or pursuing further education.

-• Social Comparison: The influence of social media can exacerbate feelings of inadequacy or anxiety as individuals compare their personal and professional achievements with peers.
+Social Comparison: Social media can intensify feelings of inadequacy or anxiety, as individuals may compare their achievements and lifestyle with their peers.

 Data from October Health